-Atlantic and the Mediterranean grid points show similar skill scores.
+- the 1959-2007 period.
+Figure B2 displays the daily RMSE skill score in both precipitation and temperature for this subselection with respect to the first domain selection.
+It compares the subselection using the two points for each climatically homogeneous zone.
+It shows that SST from both grid points are informative additional predictors by displaying skill scores that are mainly positive over France.
+Moreover, the Atlantic and the Mediterranean grid points show similar skill scores.
+The final choice towards the Atlantic grid point (4° W, 46° N) was - show similar skill scores.
 The final choice towards the Atlantic grid point (4° W, 46° N) was finally made following conclusions from van der Ent and Savenije (2013) who demonstrated that the Atlantic Ocean has a larger influence area over France.

-Appendix B: Optimization of the number of analogues for the calendar and stepwise selection
+Appendix C: Optimization of the number of analogues for the calendar and stepwise selection